fivenet-app/fivenet/pkg/grpc/grpcws/README.md

 ## Additional Modifications

-It has been adjusted to work with `protobuf-ts` in the context of this project.
+- It has been adjusted to work with `protobuf-ts` in the context of this project.
+- CORS logics have been adjusted for websockets calling (only) the "root" path.
+- Registered Endpoints func is only called once during server creation.

 ## License